lpmi-13/current-projects/README.md

 # don't have more than three things on the go at once
 ```

-## 100) create react-native app mockups for both Kitchen Rescue and Dog Whistler
-- get a version building and deployed to app store

 ## 8) Parson Problems
 - add javascript option
 - add ruby option
 - add ability to filter by "complexity" if possible
 - get input from the #accessibility channel about how best to make this usable via screen readers
 - investigate using JS-based AST parsers in the browser to evaluate the "correctness" of the re-order instead of just the literal order

-## 56) Create corpus of "dev talk" from podcast transcripts
-- Find good representative dev podcasts (probably FE to start)
-- write script to get transcripts (and possibly audio as well)
-- Create corpus of "dev talk"
+- investigate only storing the beginning/ending of the function lines from the github source code and using github as an open API to grab this stuff at runtime (disadvantage would be that code changes, though this is also technically an issue if we are storing pointers to line numbers anyway)
+- see if there's a way to turn loops (maybe this should be in a different micromaterial) into blocks, as evan suggested.

+# 122) Micromaterial to visualize placing ECS tasks into instances in a cluster
+- make sure the task reservations (CPU/RAM) are variable and also that the VM specs are variable
+- probably just drag and drop "taks" into VMs to watch how mismatches might throw specific errors: unable to place task because no container instances met all of its requirements
+- see if anyone on awsnewbies or cloudnewbies finds this useful

+## 100) create react-native app mockups for both Kitchen Rescue and Dog Whistler
+- get a version building and deployed to app store

 ---